GSA-TTS/identity-handbook/_articles/appdev-oncall-guide.md

 5. SSM access to production
 6. Join the #login-situation channel

-## AWS Incident Manager Team & Rotations
+## AWS Incident Manager

-Rotations:
+See [AWS Incident Manager]({% link _articles/platform-aws-incident-manager.md %}) for more on our paging system.

+## Rotations

 1. appdev-primary
 2. appdev-secondary

-See [AWS Incident Manager]({% link _articles/platform-aws-incident-manager.md %}) for more on our paging system.
+### Logistics

+* Expected frequency is about once/every two months but depends on the number of engineers in the rotation.
+* If an employee is unable to cover a specific time frame during their rotation schedule they will need to coordinate with another employee to ensure coverage for the time frame.
+* If primary on-call has not responded within 15 min, secondary on-call will be paged.
+* Every effort will be made to ensure that the same person does not work on the same holidays.

 ## Emergency Contacts